Joshua-Chin/PyNeural/README.md

 PyNeural
 ========

-A neural network in python using numpy
+PyNeural is a fast feed-forward neural network that can train using backpropagation with momentum.